Dogue De Bordeaux

 Official measurements, coat, and temperament

-- Head: Massive, angular, broad, and short.
-The skin forms symmetrical wrinkles.
+- Head: The head is massive, angular, and broad.
+The skin is thick and forms symmetrical wrinkles.

 - Movement: Supple and free for a molossoid.
-The reach is good, and the drive from the hindquarters is powerful.
+The reach is good, and the drive is powerful.

 Breed Trivia